Terms of Reference – Audit Committee

 2.7 The quorum necessary for the transaction of business shall be two members of the Committee.

-2.8 A meeting of the Directors may consist of a conference between Directors some or all of whom are in different places provided that each Director who participates in the meeting is able: to hear each of the other participating Directors addressing the meeting; and if he so wishes, to address each of the other participating Directors simultaneously, whether directly, by conference telephone or by any other form of communication equipment (whether in use when this article is adopted or developed subsequently) or by a combination of such methods.
+2.8 A meeting of the Committee may consist of a conference between Committee members some or all of whom are in different places provided that each Committee member who participates in the meeting is able: to hear each of the other participating Committee members addressing the meeting; and if s/he so wishes, to address each of the other participating Committee members simultaneously, whether directly, by conference telephone or by any other form of communication equipment (whether in use when this article is adopted or developed subsequently) or by a combination of such methods.

 3. Minutes, Reporting and Disclosure